arp242/arp242.net/_posts/static-go.md

      not stripped

 Notice the "dynamically linked" and "statically linked".
-You can also run `ldd`, but note this only works if the binary matches your system's architecture:
+You can also run `ldd`, but this only works if the binary matches your system's architecture:

 {:class="ft-cli"}
-    $ ldd test.dynamic
+    % ldd test.dynamic
     test.dynamic:
             linux-vdso.so.1 (0x00007ffe00302000)
             libpthread.so.0 => /usr/lib/libpthread.so.0 (0x00007f3f86f4a000)
             libc.so.6 => /usr/lib/libc.so.6 (0x00007f3f86d87000)
             /lib/ld-linux-x86-64.so.2 (0x00007f3f86f80000)

-    $ ldd test.static
+    % ldd test.static
     test.static:
             not a dynamic executable